 What does the pervasiveness of discrimination mean for health?
 Social scientist David Williams explains the physiological response to stress and why a good education or high-paying job doesn't necessarily protect from its effects.

-EDITOR'S NOTE: A recent NPR story (May 18, 2021) highlighted expert insights on how stress from discrimination negatively affects the health of Black men regardless of income level or educational status.
+EDITOR'S NOTE: An NPR story (May 18, 2021) highlighted expert insights on how stress from discrimination negatively affects the health of Black men regardless of income level or educational status.
 Our own RWJF Trustee Dr. David Williams was featured in NPR's story.

 Dr. Williams shared a similar, powerful message in a Culture of Health Blog post originally published in October 2017 that we are re-sharing.
 In this post, he underscored the need for all of us to work together to make America a healthier place for all.

 Forty-one years after graduating from Yale University, Clyde Murphy—a renowned civil-rights attorney—died of a blood clot in his lungs.
 Soon afterward, his African-American classmates Ron Norwood and Jeff Palmer each succumbed to cancer.

 In fact, more than 10 percent of African-Americans in the Yale class of 1970 had died—a mortality rate more than three times higher than that of their white classmates.

 And, as the Yale example shows, even higher levels of education—which can lead to higher incomes and the ability to live in healthier neighborhoods and to access high-quality health care—can’t protect African-Americans from the disparities leading to higher mortality rates.

 Dr. David Williams discusses racism's impact on health during an April 2021 episode of 60 Minutes.